marcus-crane/utf9k/src/pages/about.md

 ---
-layout: "../layouts/GenericMarkdown.astro"
+layout: ../layouts/GenericMarkdown.astro
-title: "About"
+title: About
-slug: "about"
+slug: about
-category: "about"
+category: about
-description: "Learn a bit about me and what I do for a living"
+description: Learn a bit about me and what I do for a living
+publish: true
+output: src/pages
 tags:
-  - "me"
+  - me
 ---

 I never write as much as I wish I would but there's a handful of articles you can read.